jeanc18rlos/dental-vip-cms/src/pages/en/specialties/orthodontics/index.md

       answer: "<p>They are custom-made devices that are placed at the time of removing the brackets.
 They can be fixed or removable and are intended to keep the teeth in their final position, preventing them from moving and misaligning again.
-If they are removable, they are used 24 hours a day at the beginning, but then it is usually enough to put them only to sleep.</span></p>\n"
+If they are removable, they are used 24 hours a day at the beginning;
+        but then it is usually enough to put them only to sleep.</span></p>\n"
 clinicCases:
   title: Orthodontics - Clinical Cases